If you're a therapist, counselor, or practitioner looking to build a website for your private practice, read on.

 The first thing you will want to look for when deciding on the best website builder for therapists is offering any professional design templates.
 Going with a professional design will help your website attract your desired audience and boost your ratings.

 You also want to go with the option that will be easy to maintain and update.
-This is important for not only you but for your clients as well.
+This is important not only for you but for your clients as well.
 You need something that will be concise and to the point of making adjustments and keeping your site clean.

 It is wise to put yourself in the mind of the consumer.
 When they visit your site, they want all their questions answered quickly, and your page loads even quicker.
 So making sure you choose a website builder that will be able to handle your necessary information and updates is crucial.